Brett Hundley: Seattle Seahawks

-On August 29, 2018, Hundley was traded to the Seattle Seahawks for a sixth round pick in the 2019 NFL draft (which was used on running back Dexter Williams.)
-Hundley became an unrestricted free agent at the end of the 2018 season.
+On August 29, 2018, Hundley was traded to the Seattle Seahawks for a sixth-round pick in the 2019 NFL draft (which was used on running back Dexter Williams).
+He became an unrestricted free agent at the end of the season and saw no playing time as the backup to Russell Wilson.

 Arizona Cardinals

+2019 season

-On March 14, 2019, Hundley signed a one-year contract with the Arizona Cardinals, worth $1.88 million.
-He served as backup to rookie quarterback Kyler Murray, whom the Cardinals drafted first overall in the 2019 NFL draft.
-On December 22, Hundley came in to relieve Murray after he suffered a hamstring injury.
-Hundley finished the game with 4-of-9 passes for 49 yards, and scrambled for 35 yards, as the Cardinals went on to win their Week 16 matchup against the Seattle Seahawks 27–13.
+On March 14, 2019, Hundley signed a one-year, $1.88 million contract with the Arizona Cardinals.
+He served as the backup to rookie Kyler Murray, whom the Cardinals drafted first overall in 2019.

+Hundley made his Cardinals debut during a Week 8 31–9 road loss to the Saints, where he had an incomplete pass and was sacked once.
+During Week 16 against his former team, the Seattle Seahawks, Hundley came in to relieve Murray after the latter suffered a hamstring injury.
+Hundley finished the 27–13 road victory completing four-of-nine passes for 49 yards to go along with six carries for 35 yards.
+In the regular-season finale against the Los Angeles Rams, he briefly relieved Murray and completed his lone pass attempt for six yards and had a six-yard carry during the 31–24 road loss.

+2020 season

-On March 27, 2020, Hundley re-signed with the Cardinals on a one-year deal.
+On March 22, 2020, Hundley re-signed with the Cardinals on a one-year deal.
+He saw no playing time as the third-string quarterback behind Murray and backup Chris Streveler.

 Indianapolis Colts

 On July 31, 2021, Hundley signed with the Indianapolis Colts.
-He was released on August 31 and re-signed to the practice squad the next day.
+He was released on August 31, but was re-signed to the practice squad the next day.
 On September 25, Hundley was elevated to the active roster, but returned to the practice squad two days later.
 On October 2, Hundley was once again elevated to the active roster and returned to the practice squad two days later.
-On October 10, Hundley was signed to the active roster.
-He was released on November 1, and re-signed to the practice squad.
+On October 10, he was signed to the active roster.
+Hundley was released on November 1, but was re-signed to the practice squad later that day.
 His contract expired when the team's season ended on January 9, 2022.

 Baltimore Ravens (first stint)

-On May 26, 2022, Hundley signed with the Ravens.
+On May 26, 2022, Hundley signed with the Baltimore Ravens.
 He was released on August 16.

 New Orleans Saints

 On November 2, 2022, the New Orleans Saints signed Hundley to their practice squad.
-He was released on November 8.
+He was released six days later.

 Baltimore Ravens (second stint)

 On December 5, 2022, Hundley signed with the Ravens' practice squad.
-Hundley was elevated to the active roster on January 7, 2023, for the game against the Cincinnati Bengals.
-His practice squad contract with the team expired after the season ended on January 15.
+He was elevated to the active roster on January 7, 2023, for the regular-season finale against the Cincinnati Bengals.
+Hundley's practice squad contract with the team expired after the season ended on January 15.

 Vegas Vipers

 On January 30, 2023, Hundley signed with the Vegas Vipers of the XFL.
 The following December, the Vipers folded when the XFL and United States Football League merged to create the United Football League (UFL), and Hundley went untaken in the subsequent dispersal draft.
-Hundley was reportedly the XFL's highest-paid player during his time with the Vipers.
+He was reportedly the XFL's highest-paid player during his time with the Vipers.